PaNOSC-ViNYL/libpyvinyl/README.md

  understand (after) experiments at neutron and X-ray facilities.
-A wide set of libraries and programs is already available to simulate neutron and X-ray beams, propagate them through the beamlines, interact with matter of a sample and get data acquired by detectors.
+A wide set of libraries and programs is already available to simulate neutron and X-ray beams, propagate them through the beamlines, interact with the sample and get data acquired by detectors.

-The aim of this library is to provide a high level API to allow users to access simulations with a unified interface, reaching almost seamless interoperability, allowing to chain multiple simulation softwares in a natural way.
+The aim of _libpyvinyl_ is to provide a high level neutron and X-ray simulation API.
+With this harmonized user interface we achieve seamless interoperability of individual simulations thereby facilitating the concatenation of simulation steps into a simulation pipeline.
 The vast differences with respect to parameter names, unit conventions, configuration syntax, i.e. the user interface, is, hence, overcome creating a `libpyvinyl` compliant API